-A fishing hut (formerly the netting shiel) situated at the bottom of the beat 2 is equipped with wood gas and gas fires, a small refrigerator and gas cooking ring, together with barbeque facilities and adequate parking spaces.
-With sufficient notice an additional boatman can be arranged to provide ghillieing at a cost per day (payable directly).
+A fishing hut (formerly the netting shiel) situated at the bottom of the Beat 2 is equipped with wood gas and gas fires, a small refrigerator and gas cooking hobs, together with barbeque facilities and adequate parking spaces.
+With sufficient notice an additional boatman can be arranged to provide ghillieing at a cost per day.

 (5 year average catch statistics)

 River Levels - Norham Gauge

 Tweed Fishing Code

 River Tweed Commission – Tweed Angling Code, for Salmon and Sea-trout.

 A guide to legal restrictions and good practice when fishing on Tweed and its tributaries.

 In order to mitigate the risk of spreading Gyrodactylus Salaris, all fishing’ equipment that has been used outside the UK and Ireland within the preceding 7 days must be cleaned either by :

 - Drying to a minimum of 20℃ for at least 2 days, OR